Th3-AI/Th3-AI.github.io/README.md

 - Use the buttons at the bottom of the interface to switch between AI assistants.
 - Keyboard shortcuts (Alt + 1/2/3) are available for quick access to each assistant.
-- For Th3-GPT, use `/image` to generate images.

 ## 🎨 Features